How to Get Your New Hampshire Insurance License in 2026

 A few hours per week

-No mandatory pre-licensing and no fingerprinting makes NH one of the fastest states to get licensed.
+No mandatory pre-licensing and no fingerprinting makes NH a state with no mandatory pre-licensing hours.
 Total time depends primarily on your study pace and exam scheduling availability.

 Get the Complete New Hampshire Insurance License Guide